DemetriadS/Algorithms-exercises/solutions/longest-increasing-path-in-a-matrix.md

 We are given a matrix that is represented by an array.
 The array being: [[9,9,4],[6,6,8],[2,1,1]].
 We need to return the longest incresing path in the matrix.
+We can store in an array the length of the longets path.
 Every cell can be moved up, down, right, left.
+We need to iterate throguh all cells, computing all paths and finding the maximum path.
 It can't move diagonally and it can't move outside boundaries.

 # Detailed step-by-step solution outline and complexity analysis